 According to Mandal, “This method does away with the need for an additional surgery to remove the implant.
 When you use a 3D printer or bioprinter, the bioink should have specific properties.”

-He added, “Liquid silk is used to create the bioink.
+He added, “Liquid silk is used to create the 3D printing bioink.
 This is obtained either by dissolving silk fibres into appropriate solvents or by direct extraction from silkworm glands.”

 Biman Mandal along with his team has been working with silk proteins to create artificial implants that mimic the biological architecture of real tissues and bone cartilage.
 His team has so far created prototypes of structural tissues such as bone, cartilage and knee-meniscus as well as soft tissues such as liver, heart and skin.